sadkeyr/SocialNet-UI/README.md

 # SocialNet-UI
-The UI of a Social network I built.
+The UI of a Social network I am building